araujoleticiafb/docker_wiremock/README.md

-# Wiremock using Docker
+# Wiremock Dynamic using Docker

-In this project contains the structure of mocked APIs used in UI automated tests or manual testing when third-party systems are down.
+This project has the structure of mocked APIs, which can be used in UI automated tests or manual testing when third-party systems are down.

-## Technology
+## 🔧 Applied technologies

-This project use the framework [Wiremock](http://wiremock.org/docs/) used as [Docker](https://hub.docker.com/r/rodolpheche/wiremock).
+This project applies the framework [Wiremock](http://wiremock.org/docs/), which responses can be dynamics, used with [Docker](https://hub.docker.com/r/rodolpheche/wiremock).

-## Project structure
+## 📦 Project organization

 The project has the following structure: